naviabbot/jdcain.me/content/about/index.md

 date: 2021-01-15T23:24:27-06:00
 draft: false
 ---
-# About Me
+# About My Interests

 A Myriad of Salutations to you.
 I am your humble host.
 I am a UNIX and Linux enthusiast and a bit of a tabletop roleplaying geek.
 In addition to those, I enjoy a good classic anime and old video game from time to time.

-I'm bigendered/non-binary and pronounflux.
+# About My Personal Identity
+I identify as a greybisexual panromantic bigendered individual.
+I know, a mouthful.
+I'll break it down.

+- greybisexual - I'm attracted to both males and females sexually, but I don't long for a sexual relationship.
+- panromantic - I am a huge romantic and don't mind getting swept off of my feet by anyone of any gender.
+- bigender - I identify as both masculine and feminine.

 ## Pronouns